-Xi Phi Chapter of Omega Psi Phi Fraternity, Inc. continued its mission of providing opportunities for scholars to attend historically black colleges and universities (HBCUs), with the commencement of its Annual Omega Black College Tour (OBCT), in January.
+Xi Phi Chapter of Omega Psi Phi Fraternity, Inc. continues its mission of providing opportunities for scholars to attend historically black colleges and universities (HBCUs), with its Annual Omega Black College Tour (OBCT) on February 21, 2023.

 The six-week virtual program comprises several of the nation’s top HBCUs who hosted sessions on their respective missions and academic offerings, in addition to providing information on tuition, scholarships and financial aid.
 Schools on the 2022 tour included St. Augustine, Delaware State, Morgan State, Hampton, North Carolina A&T, Morehouse, Spelman, Clark Atlanta, Bowie State, and Winston Salem State.
 Xi Phi will also award two $500 scholarships for the best essays on how to mitigate gun violence, or recommendations for redesigning high school curriculums to help African-American scholars better prepare for college.